-Lyonia Preserve is a joint project of Volusia County, the Volusia County School Board, and the State of Florida to provide environmental education to the public and restore and maintain habitat for scrub dependent species, including the threatened scrub jay and gopher tortoise.
+Lyonia Preserve is a joint project of Volusia County, the Volusia County School Board and the State of Florida to provide environmental education to the public and restore and maintain habitat for scrub-dependent species, including the threatened scrub jay and gopher tortoise.
 The preserve, named after the scrub plant rusty lyonia, consists of 360 acres of restored Florida scrub habitat.

 The scrub on Lyonia Preserve is an imperiled Florida ecosystem that is found on high sandy ridges and is dominated by short oaks and other low vegetation, numerous open areas of white sand, and very few tall trees.
 Many of the plants and animals living in the scrub habitat are fully dependent upon these characteristics for their survival and success.
-This is especially true of the most fascinating resident - the Florida scrub jay.
+This is especially true of the most fascinating resident, the Florida scrub jay.

 We hope you enjoy your visit in natural Florida!

-When you visit Lyonia Preserve, please allow enough time to visit the Lyonia Environmental Center and the Deltona Regional Library.
-Staff is always willing to provide you more information on environmental and natural resource topics.
+When you visit Lyonia Preserve, please allow enough time to visit Lyonia Environmental Center and the Deltona Regional Library.
+Staff is always willing to provide you with more information on environmental and natural resource topics.